10 Preemie Must Haves

 Scarlett LOVED being swaddled.
 When she first came home, she stayed swaddled most of the day, even when she ate.
 Scarlett slept swaddled until she was nearly eight months old (five months corrected).

 That being said, invest in some good Muslin Swaddle Blankets.
 You will more than get your money’s worth!

 Tip: You can use the blankets in the NICU, too.

 Scarlett started using a Wubbanub while she was in the NICU and now has quite a collection of them.
 She’s always preferred it to a regular pacifier because she has something soft to hold on to.

 The DockATot is probably the most popular baby item right now–and with good reason!
 It’s a multi-functional lounger that can be used for co-sleeping, tummy time, playing, nursing, traveling, and more.
 It’s snug, soothing, and makes your baby’s micro-climate ideal.

-In the beginning, we primarily used the DockATot Deluxe+ as a dock.
-It was a comfy place where we could put Scarlett when we needed to get something done.
+In the beginning, we primarily used the DockATot Deluxe+ as s a comfy place to put Scarlett when we needed to get something done.
 When she started playing with toys, we would attach the Toy Arch and Charms to use it as a gym.

 Later, Scarlett slept in her DockATot.
 She loved propping one foot up on the side.
 It was a HUGE help in transitioning her into her crib.